AdobeDocs/experience-manager-65.en/help/sites-deploying/aem-with-mongodb.md

 ![chlimage_1-4](assets/chlimage_1-4.png)

 A minimal deployment requires three `mongod` instances configured as a replica set.
 One instance is elected primary with the other instances being secondaries, with the election managed by `mongod`.
 Attached to each instance is a local disk.
-So the cluster can support the load, a minimum throughput of 12 MB per second with more than 3000 I/O Operations per Second (IOPS) is recommended.
+So, the cluster can support the load, a minimum throughput of 12 MB per second with more than 3000 I/O Operations per Second (IOPS) is recommended.

 The AEM authors are connected to the `mongod` instances, with each AEM author connecting to all three `mongod` instances.
 Writes are sent to the primary and reads may be read from any of the instances.
 Traffic is distributed based on load by a Dispatcher to any one of the active AEM author instances.
 The Oak data store is a `FileDataStore`, and MongoDB monitoring is provided by MMS or MongoDB Ops Manager depending on the location of the deployment.
 Operating system level and log monitoring is provided by third-party solutions like Splunk or Ganglia.